Joshua Angrist

-He ranks among the world's top economists in labor economics, urban economics, and the economics of education, and is known for his use of quasi-experimental research designs (such as instrumental variables) to study the effects of public policies and changes in economic or social circumstances.
-He is a co-founder and co-director of the MIT's School Effectiveness & Inequality Initiative, which studies the relationship between human capital and income inequality in the U.S.
+He ranks among the world's top economists in labor economics, urban economics, econometrics, and the economics of education, and is known for his use of quasi-experimental research designs (such as instrumental variables) to study the effects of public policies and changes in economic or social circumstances.
+He is a co-founder and co-director of MIT's Blueprint Labs, which researches the relationship between human capital and income inequality in the U.S. He also cofounded Avela, an ed-tech startup that provides application and enrollment-related software and services to school districts, schools of all kinds, organizations like Teach for America, and the U.S. military.

 Biography

-Angrist was born to a Jewish family in Columbus, Ohio, and raised in Pittsburgh, Pennsylvania, where he graduated from Taylor Allderdice High School in 1977.
+Angrist was born to a Jewish family in Columbus, Ohio, and raised in Pittsburgh, where he graduated from Taylor Allderdice High School in 1977.
 Angrist received his B.A. in economics from Oberlin College in 1982.
 He lived in Israel from 1982 until 1985 and served as a paratrooper in the Israeli Defence Forces.
 Angrist received an M.A. and a Ph.D. in economics from Princeton University in 1987 and 1989, respectively.
 His doctoral dissertation, Econometric Analysis of the Vietnam Era Draft Lottery, was supervised by Orley Ashenfelter and later published in parts in the American Economic Review.
-After completing his Ph.D., Angrist joined Harvard University as an assistant professor until 1991, when he returned to Israel as a senior lecturer (equivalent to an Assistant Professor in the US system) at the Hebrew University.
+After completing his Ph.D., Angrist joined Harvard University as an assistant professor until 1991, when he returned to Israel as a senior lecturer (equivalent to an assistant professor in the US system) at the Hebrew University.
 After being promoted to associate professor at Hebrew University, he joined MIT's Economics Department in 1996 as associate professor, before being raised to full professor in 1998.
 Since 2008, he has been MIT's Ford Professor of Economics and teaches econometrics and labor economics to its students.
-He additionally served as the Wesley Clair Mitchell Visiting Professor at Columbia University in 2018.
+He additionally served as the Wesley Clair Mitchell Visiting professor at Columbia University in 2018.
 Angrist is affiliated with the National Bureau of Economic Research, the IZA Institute of Labor Economics, the American Economic Association, American Statistical Association, Econometric Society, Population Association of America and the Society of Labor Economists.
 In terms of professional service, he has performed editorial duties at the journals Econometrica, American Economic Review, American Economic Journal: Applied Economics, Journal of Business and Economic Statistics, Economics Letters, Labour Economics and the Journal of Labor Economics.

-Angrist holds dual US-Israeli citizenship and lives in Brookline, Massachusetts.
+Angrist holds dual US–Israeli citizenship and lives in Brookline, Massachusetts.